-Jonathan McIntosh is a pop culture hacker and transformative storyteller.
+Jonathan McIntosh is a pop culture detective and transformative storyteller.
 He has been remixing mass media narratives for critical and educational purposes since before the invention of YouTube.

 His viral remix videos “Buffy vs Edward” and “Donald Duck meets Glenn Beck” have been featured and discussed by major media publications including The New York Times, WIRED, Washington Post, LA Times and on National Public Radio.
 His online videos have been recommended by Roger Ebert and celebrated by Lawrence Lessig, while Glenn Beck has said of Jonathan’s work “It is some of the best, well made propaganda I’ve ever seen.”